SimonBourdareau/barcodeNinja/README.md

 `-t` strips all 9 nt so the output is pure insert. `-u` puts the random barcode into the header as sequence. `-f` sends reads failing the fixed barcode to `*_rejected`.
 Output splits four ways on the sample barcode.

 Deduplication is optional.
 You could do it post-alignment.
-Doing it pre-alignment prevents duplicates to be mapped multiple times if there will multimapping in the first place.
+Doing it pre-alignment avoids mapping duplicates at all, which matters when the library has substantial multimapping.

 ### SHARE-seq

 This is a proposed scheme for SHARE-seq.
-Further development will be needed to match the behaviour of the analyis available at : https://hemtools.readthedocs.io/en/latest/content/NGS_pipelines/share_seq.html
+Further development will be needed to match the behaviour of the analysis available at : https://hemtools.readthedocs.io/en/latest/content/NGS_pipelines/share_seq.html

 Three 8 nt ligation barcodes separated by 30 nt spacers.